sohyeonhwang/wikipi/README.md

 		- ...
 		- batch_tasklists
 			- output

-## Contents
-* Raw data information (wmf20190901)
-* shortcuts_get to get the list of policies and their shortcuts
-* regex to constructing regexes from list of shortcuts
-* batch_tasklists to create tasklists parsing dump files on hyak
-* other data
-  * active editor counts over time (from wikistats)
-  * #TODO interlanguage links
-* #TODO...
-  * interlanguage-link data

 -----------------------------------
 ## Raw data
 As the complete WMF dumps on the CDSC group repo didn't have pages-meta-history files for every language, I manually got the dump files from Wikimedia.
 Info about how to download [here](https://meta.wikimedia.org/wiki/Data_dumps/Download_tools).